EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

   edb/edb-postgres-distributed-for-kubernetes
 ```

-If we want to use different flavor or different version of PGD image, we can set the following two
+If we want to use a different flavor or a different version of PGD image, we can set the following two
-global options, for each helm chart release, the PGD and PGD proxy are upgrade to latest well-tested
+global options, for each helm chart release:
-versions, by default, the PGD image here is using postgresql-pgd.

-- `pgdImageName`: The PGD image name to be used by the operator.
-PGD image with this name will be
+- `pgdImageName`: the PGD image name to be used by the operator.
+PGD image (with this name)
- pulled from `global.repository`.
+will be pulled from `global.repository`;
-- `proxyImageName`: The PGD proxy image name to be used by the operator.
-PGD proxy image with
+- `proxyImageName`: the PGD proxy image name to be used by the operator.
+PGD proxy image (with this name)
-this name will be pulled from `global.repository`.
+will be pulled from `global.repository`.

+PGD and PGD proxy are upgraded to the latest well-tested versions.
+By default, the PGD image here is using postgresql-pgd.

 This example uses the `edb-postgres-advanced-pgd` PGD images.